Synthetic Identity Fraud Threatens to Steal Millions from Businesses and Consumers

 When you apply for a loan or credit card, you give a lender your name, social security number (SSN), and address.
 It does not take a lot of personal information to apply for basic loans such as credit cards or financing home repairs.
 You can apply for government benefits with your SSN (social security number) and name.
 This little data and validation lead to many fraudsters being undetected.

-• Manipulated identity fraud: This type of fraud is based on existing identities.
-So, fraudsters may change one number of an existing SSN or slightly change the data to match a legitimate number, leading to a real consumer’s identity.
+This type of fraud involves modifying existing identities.
+Fraudsters may alter a single digit of an existing Social Security Number (SSN) or slightly adjust the data to mimic a valid number, thus stealing a real consumer's identity.

 Most people are aware of identity theft, where the victim is the consumer.
 With synthetic identity fraud, there is no individual victim.
 The identities are synthetic and don’t usually point to one specific individual target.
 Synthetic identity fraudsters target businesses and defraud them out of billions.
 Pew Research reported that businesses lost $20 billion in 2020 from synthetic identity fraud.